networkinss/hello-apifirst/README.md

 # Hello API First
-Hello API First shall give introduction to API First approach.
+Hello API First shall give some hands-on introductions to API First approach, and how to implement it with different languages and frameworks.

 ## What is API First?
 API-first refers to the approach of designing and building software RESTful applications